surajbhoji1208/react/ReadMe.txt

                 for that we use hooks which is known as usesState it is a normal js function
                 two main hooks
-                useState()- used to generate supper powerfull state variable in react it maintain the state of component
+                useState()- used to generate supper powerful state variable in react it maintain the state of component
                             const [varName] = useState([]) we can pass default value insid fun to update state it take fun as value in array const [varName,fun] = usesState()